NaoiseGaffney/BookRepository/README.md

 ![Visual: Admin Dashboard](documentation/Book%20Repository/V%20-%20Admin%20Dashboard.png)

 ##### Visual Design, Information Architecture and Navigation
-These diagrams correspond to the similar diagrams in the User Experience (User Story) section above.
+These diagrams correspond to the similar diagrams in the User Experience (User Story) section above and are screenshots from the Production application.

 **Visual Design - User Management**
 ![Visual Design - User Management](documentation/V-IAN-UserManagement.png)